elastic/kibana/x-pack/plugins/cases/README.md

 #### getUseCasesAddToNewCaseFlyout

 Returns an object containing two methods: `open` and `close` to either open or close the add to new case flyout.
-You can use this hook to prompt the use to create a new case with some attachments directly attached to it. e.g.: alerts or text comments.
+You can use this hook to prompt the user to create a new case with some attachments directly attached to it. e.g.: alerts or text comments.

 Arguments: